-Shaders in Unity are used through MaterialsAn asset that defines how a surface should be rendered, by including references to the Textures it uses, tiling information, Color tints and more.
-The available options for a Material depend on which Shader the Material is using.
+Shaders in Unity are used through MaterialsAn asset that defines how a surface should be rendered.
 More info

-See in Glossary/Material relationship can be read here.
+See in Glossary code with parameters like textures.
+An in-depth explanation of the Shader/Material relationship can be read here.

-Material properties will appear in the InspectorA Unity window that displays information about the currently selected GameObject, Asset or Project Settings, alowing you to inspect and edit the values.
+Material properties will appear in the InspectorA Unity window that displays information about the currently selected GameObject, asset or project settings, allowing you to inspect and edit the values.
 More info

 See in Glossary when either the Material itself or a GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info